santoydv/GuidanceHub/README.md

 ## Live Demo

-You can view the deployed application at [Student Guidance Platform](https://guidancehub.vercel.app/).
+You can view the deployed application at [Student Guidance Platform](https://guidancehub.vercel.app/) (opens in a new tab).

 ## Tech Stack